okta/okta-mobile-swift/README.md

     return
 }

-if let pollable = authenticator.pollable {
+if let pollable = authenticator.pollable,
-    pollable.startPolling { result in
+   let response = try await pollable.startPolling()
-        // Use the result to display the UI for the next step
+{
-        // in the user's authentication, or handle the error.
+    // The poll was successful.
+Use the result to display
-    }
+    // the UI for the next step in the user's authentication.
 }

 // Or, call `stopPolling()` to stop polling for the magic link.